-Bird Club is one of the many national bird clubs of BirdLife
+Bird Club is one of 32 national affiliates of BirdLife

 South Africa and